Temporary Test-Optional Policy FAQ

 If you choose to not submit test scores, we will not require any additional documents.
 Students will not be disadvantaged in any way by not submitting standardized test scores.

-Barnard has always practiced a holistic and contextual evaluation process and this will be no different for the 2020-2021 application cycle.
+Barnard has always practiced a holistic and contextual evaluation process and this will be no different for the upcoming application cycles.
 We consider each applicant in the context of her school, community, and individual story.
 Barnard seeks students who are intellectually motivated, community-minded, and excited for academic exploration within the liberal arts.

 The temporary test-optional policy only applies to the SAT and ACT.
 If you have not had four years of English as the primary language of instruction, you may be required to submit an English language exam.
 Please view our website to see if you qualify for a waiver for this exam.